SSDataLab/tess-tiler/README.rst

 **Turns big FFI data into small FFI data.**

 *tess-tiler* is a fast and memory-efficient package designed to convert collections of TESS Full Frame Images (FFI) into sub-sections which can fit into memory.
 This package uses a pre-defined tiling scheme which allows users to refer to a sub-sections of FFIs in a standardized way.
-It is inspired by the `map tiling scheme <https://www.maptiler.com/google-maps-coordinates-tile-bounds-projection/>`_ in use by Google Maps.
+It is based upon the `map tiling scheme <https://www.maptiler.com/google-maps-coordinates-tile-bounds-projection/>`_ in use by Google Maps.

 The *tess-tiler* tiling system
 ------------------------------